Hierarchical Causal Models: Hierarchical Structural Causal Models

 For example, suppose $Y_i$ indicates whether school $i$ is published in a list of best schools.
 Then $X_i$ might describe school budget and $A_{ij}$ might describe student tutoring hours.
 The noise $\gamma_i^y$ accounts for unobserved unit-level causes of inclusion in the list (e.g., teacher quality, school location) while $\epsilon^y_{ij}$ accounts for unobserved subunit-level causes (e.g., student extracurricular activities, student achievements).

-In an HSCM, we require that the dependence of unit-level variables $Y_i$ on subunit variables $A_{ij}$ and $\epsilon^y_{ij}$ is expressed as a dependence on a set of $m$ items $\{(a_{ij}, \epsilon^y_{ij})\}_{j=1}^m$, so that the value of $\f^y$ does not depend on the order of the elements of this set.
-Intuitively, this requirement ensures there are no \textit{a priori} privileged subunits.
+In an HSCM, we require that the dependence of unit-level variables $Y_i$ on subunit variables $A_{ij}$ and $\epsilon^y_{ij}$ is expressed as a dependence on a set of $m$ items $\{(a_{ij}, \epsilon^y_{ij})\}_{j=1}^m$, so that the value of $\f^y$ does not depend on the order of the elements of this set.\footnote{More precisely, we use $\{x_j\}_{j=1}^m$ to denote a \textit{multiset} or \textit{bag}, as identical elements are allowed to appear more than once, e.g. if $x_j = x_{j'}$ for $j' \neq j$.} This assumption reflects the idea that subunits are exchangeable within each unit, as in hierarchical probabilistic models with inner plates.
+Intuitively, the requirement ensures there are no \textit{a priori} privileged subunits.
 For example, the school's appearance on the ``best schools'' list $Y_i$ cannot just depend on how much the first student in the data is tutored, $A_{i1}$.